-Let me introduce you to the Sonata Student 3-Valve Euphonium,
+Let me introduce you to the Montreux Student 3-Valve Euphonium,

 ideal for the developing and improving player who finally wants to own their own instrument.
 At around the £400